josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/🧬_shadow_safeguarding_dossiers.md

 ---

+## 🌌 Constellations
+🌀

+---

+## ✨ Stardust

+---

 ## 🏮 Footer

-*Shadow Safeguarding Dossiers* is a living node of the Polaris Protocol.
+*🧬 Shadow Safeguarding Dossiers* is a living node of the Polaris Protocol.
 It demands forensic transparency of safeguarding reports and dossiers, recognising disappearance, twinning, and alteration as potential evidence of organised suppression.

 > 📡 Cross-references: